jatupon-wiseboq/full-stack-blend/README.md

 This boilerplate is designed for incremental update for any underlying supports of new features in StackBlend Studio.
 After StackBlend has released a new version, you must merge the new changes into your project, to make it works on StackBlend.org.
 Please note that for all of the old versions, you must perform "git cherry-pick COMMIT_ID" for all of hotfixes, beginning with a prefix "Hotfix:" in the message, that may apply to your current using version.

 1. Run "git stash".
+2. Run "git tag -d 1.21".
-2. Run "git fetch boilerplate 1.21".
+3. Run "git fetch boilerplate --tags".
-3. Run "git merge 1.21 --allow-unrelated-histories".
+4. Run "git merge 1.21 --allow-unrelated-histories".
-4. Run "git stash apply".
+5. Run "git stash apply".

 To list all of hotfixes:

-1. Run "git checkout 1.21".
+1. Run "git tag -d 1.21".
-2. Run "git pull".
+2. Run "git fetch boilerplate --tags".
+3. Run "git checkout 1.21".
-3. Run "git log --oneline | grep Hotfix".
+4. Run "git log --oneline | grep Hotfix".
+5. Run "git checkout feature/YOUR_NEW_FEATURE_NAME".
-4. For each of hotfix, run "git cherry-pick COMMIT_ID".
+6. For any of choosing hotfixes, run "git cherry-pick COMMIT_ID".

 ## Connecting the repository with StackBlend Studio